IBM/cp4waiops-gitops/docs/deploy-ocp-cloudpak-with-gitops.md

 | cluster.provider.ocpVersion           | string | 4.8.27    | OCP Version required when calling Fyre API.
 | cluster.provider.workerFlavor           | string | extra-large    | The supported size to provision cluster, valid values include: extra-large, large. extra-large requests 6 worker nodes, large requests 3 worker nodes.

-NOTE:

-- For `cluster.provider.type`, `fyre` is currently the only supported provider.
+NOTE: `cluster.provider.type`, `fyre` is currently the only supported provider.
 It is an IBM IaaS platform only for internal use.

-These parameters are invisible when you create the Argo CD App from UI.
-You can add them when filling in the form in `HELM` > `VALUES` field as follows:
+These parameters are invisible when you create the Argo CD App from the UI.
+You can add them when completing the form in `HELM` > `VALUES` field as follows:

 ```yaml
 cluster: